What makes us unique:

 Another unique aspect of the Veterinary Medical Center is our students.
 Our goal is simple: we want to provide you and your companion with the best medical care possible and teach our students how to provide that same great medical care when they graduate.
 Not only are you receiving the best possible care for your pet, but you are also contributing to the learning of our future veterinarians.

 Most appointments have a senior veterinary student involved in some way.
-Normally what will take place: A senior veterinary student will take you and your companion back to an exam room and they will listen to your concerns.
-They will take all of the information you provide to them and put it in our electronic medical record.
-They also perform a complete physical exam and if needed; they will take your pet to obtain what ever samples needed (blood, urine, etc.) for testing.
-After they evaluate your pet, the student then reports the findings and the plan to the doctor.
-The veterinarian will then come into the room to verify everything do their own physical exam and to answer any further questions that you may have.
+A senior veterinary student and certified veterinary technician will take you and your companion back to an exam room and they will listen to your concerns.
+They will take all of the information you provide, enter it in the electronic medical record, and perform a complete physical exam.
+The student then reports the findings to the veterinarian and together they formulate a plan.
+The student and veterinarian will then come into the room to perform another thorough physical exam, discuss recommendations with you and answer any further questions you may have.
+If needed, your pet will have appropriate samples collected (blood, urine, etc.) and/or treatments performed (e.g., vaccines).